I am a current college student who is fascinated by economics and math.

 A time-series graph is any graph that has a sequence of data points corresponding to a sequence of time points.
 Monthly unemployment, quarterly GDP, and weekly claims for unemployment insurance are all common time-series publicly available online.

 This tutorial assumes you know the basics of graphing a time-series.
 If you don't have a time-series, want a refresher, or want to make one real quick, see How to Graph a Time Series in Excel.

-(Short Cut--- If you put -1 in the top entry and then highlight that cell.
+(Short Cut: If you put -1 in the top entry and then highlight that cell.
 Press and hold "Ctrl" + "Shift" and press "End."
 Now let go.
-Press and hold "Ctrl" and press letter "D".
+Press and hold "Ctrl" and press the letter "D".
 The entire column will have filled with -1.)

 Step 2: Get Recession Dates